Grumlebob/GitInsight/docs/usecase.md

 ### Case 3: User gets commit frequency over time

-The user wants to make a call to the program to get all commits distrubuted on dates for a given repository.
+The user wants to make a call to the program to get all commits distributed on dates for a given repository.